alexgoller/illumio-reporter-library/docs/user_guide/getting_started/quick_start.md

 ai_advisor = AIAdvisor(model)
 ```

+## Status Box

+The generated report includes a status box with important metadata:

+- PCE Information: The hostname and port of the Illumio PCE used for the report.
+- Time Range: The time period covered by the report data.
+- Creation Time: The exact time when the report was generated.

+This information helps in tracking and referencing reports, especially when multiple reports are generated over time or from different PCEs.

 ## Next Steps

 - Explore the [Core Concepts](../core_concepts/data_fetching.md) to understand how the library works
 - Learn about advanced [Features](../features/traffic_analysis.md) for in-depth analysis
 - Check out the [Customization](../customization/report_styling.md) options to tailor the reports to your needs